drakkan/sftpgo/docs/howto/getting-started.md

 You can also configure the passive ports range (`50000-50100` by default), these ports must be reachable for passive FTP to work.
 If your FTP server is on the private network side of a NAT configuration you have to set `force_passive_ip` to your external IP address.
 You may also need to open the passive port range on your firewall.

-It is recommended that you provide a certificate and key file to expose FTP over TLS.
+It is recommended that you provide a certificate and key file to allow FTP over TLS.
 You should prefer SFTP to FTP even if you configure TLS, please don't blindly enable the old FTP protocol.

 ### Enable WebDAV service